Paying for care in England – useful resources

 Carers UK gives advice, information and support about caring.
 This includes information on paying for care.

-Your local Citizens Advice can give you information and advice in confidence or point you in the right direction.
-To find your nearest branch look in the phone book, ask at your local library or look on the website.
-Opening times vary.
+Citizens Advice provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
+Trained advisers offer information on finances in a way that is easy to understand.
+To find your nearest Citizens Advice, look in the phone book, ask at your local library or look on the website.
+Local opening times vary.

 Disability Rights UK